Shamimgardobuya/Pattern-Recognintion/README.md

 # Pattern-Recognintion
-Creating a file for recognizing shapes
+Creating a file for recognizing shapes using open cv.